 Dr. Mateen receives 2021 AAN Mridha Spirit of Neurology award

 Dr. Mateen was a 2021 recipient of the American Academy of Neurology's Mridha Spirit of Neurology Award.
 This humanitarian award is given annually to neurologists making impacts in low-income communities of the world.
-Read more here.
+Read about the award at aan.com.

 Electronic pill bottle clinical trial findings reported at ACTRIMS Forum 2021